A Simple Baseline for Semi-supervised Semantic Segmentation with Strong Data Augmentation: Our Method

 \subsection{Distribution-Specific Batch Normalization}

-As mentioned in some previous works \cite{rota2018place, zhao2017pyramid, chen2018encoder}, batch normalization is crucial for semantic segmentation.
-BN \cite{ioffe2015batch} computes the mini-batch mean ($\mu_B$) and standard deviation ($\sigma_B$), formulated in Equation \ref{equ: batch mean var}.
-Then, as illustrated in \ref{equ: batch norma}, BN \cite{ioffe2015batch} uses a learnable scale ($\gamma$) and shift ($\beta$) parameter to transform the normalized distribution.
-Meanwhile, moving mean and moving variance are updated by Equation \ref{equ: batch norm decay}.
-In the testing phase, BN uses the moving mean and moving variance for whitening input activation.
-However, strong augmentations will destroy the distribution of natural images and lead to a domain gap between training images and testing images.
-Thus, the moving mean and moving variance calculated during the training phase will harm the testing performance.
-To deal with the domain gap, we proposed a distribution-specific batch normalization.
-As illustrated in Figure~\ref{fig:DSBN}, we apply a parallel batch normalization (\emph{PBN}) initialized by the original BN.
-In the training phase, if data comes from pseudo labels, the \emph{PBN} is used in the forward; otherwise, the standard BN is used.
-In the testing phase, the \emph{PBN} is deprecated, and only the standard BN is used for normalization:
+As mentioned in some previous works \cite{rota2018place, zhao2017pyramid, chen2018encoder}, batch normalization (BN) is crucial for semantic segmentation.
+BN computes the mini-batch mean ($\mu_B$) and standard deviation ($\sigma_B$) \cite{ioffe2015batch}, formulated in Equation \eqref{equ: batch mean var}.
+Then, as shown in Equation \eqref{equ: batch norma}, BN uses a learnable scale ($\gamma$) and shift ($\beta$) parameter to transform the normalized distribution.
+Meanwhile, moving mean and moving variance are updated by Equation \eqref{equ: batch norm decay}.
+In the testing phase, BN uses the moving mean and moving variance for whitening input activations.
+However, strong augmentations are likely to shift the distribution of natural images and lead to a domain gap between training images and testing images.
+Thus, the moving mean and moving variance calculated during the training phase would harm the testing performance.
+To deal with this issue, we propose the distribution-specific batch normalization (DSBN).
+Specifically, we have two separate BNs: BN$_w$ for samples of weak/standard augmentation; and BN$_s$ for samples of strong augmentation (see Figure~\ref{fig:DSBN}).
+In the training phase, if a data sample comes from pseudo-labels, then {BN$_s$} is used in the forward; otherwise, BN$_w$ is used.
+In the testing phase, the {BN$_s$} is deprecated, and only the BN$_w$ is used for normalization: